isguser/VAIF/README.md

 Tutorial Video: https://youtu.be/PBTecJiWUFU
 ### Create a Timeline
 A timeline consists of one or more conversations and represent the sequence of events in your scene and when they will be played.
-Tutorial Video: https://youtu.be/14CE7vWCBog
+Go to the Prefabs folder and drag Timeline Prefab into the hierchy Tutorial Video: https://youtu.be/14CE7vWCBog
 ### Create a Conversation
 You need to create a Conversation in order to add Events to play.
 Conversations are groups of events where players (or users) will interact with ECAs or agents.
+Go to the Prefabs folder and drag Conversation_ Prefab into Timeline to make it a child of Timeline Change the name of the object to reflect the mission of your conversation.
+For example, Conversation_ will be renamed to Conversation_AgentB to reflect a conversation with AgentB.
 Tutorial Video: https://youtu.be/rHPDXOi37Uo
 ### Types of Events
 Before adding Events to a Conversation, scene designers must understand the different types of Events.
 Each list contains different requirements in order to run.